rethil/check-yamlschema/README.md

 # check-yamlschema

-A CLI and pre-commit hooks for jsonschema validation in YAML files with multiple documents
+A CLI and pre-commit hook for jsonschema validation in YAML files with multiple documents